Vince-maple-byte/MTG-API/README.md

 UPDATE: I was able to scrape for the formats explorer, historic, pioneer, and pauper.
 (2/17/2023)
 UPDATE: I was able to add all of the formats available from the website.
 The only format that I have trouble with is cEDH which most likely has to deal with how slow the web page itself is.
 (2/17/2023)
+UPDATE: I was able to finish issue two, Some formats only had a limited amount of options that can be shown, so there is nothing we can do about that.
+I still need to figure out how to fix the cEDH format.(3/10/2023)

 ### Future goals:

 - [X] Issue 1: Add a couple of more formats (2/20/2023)
-- [ ] Issue 2: Allow the user to select the different versions of each format Ex.
+- [X] Issue 2: Allow the user to select the different versions of each format Ex.
 Standard has multiple different metagame breakdowns for different time periods such as Last 2 months, Last 2 weeks, etc. Currently right now the way I have             it set up is that the first option is shown, so the goal would be to allow the user to select which time period they want.
 - [ ] Issue 3: Make specific api routes that allow users to select how many decks they want in the chosen format
 - [ ] Issue 4: Make specific api routes that allow users to chose a specific deck they want in a given format